mikepartelow/heaps/README.md

 Everybody's favorite data structure

 ##
 You shouldn't use this, I'm new to Go.
-If you disregard my advice, here's the license.
+If you choose to disregard my advice, here's the license.

+---

 Copyright (c) 2022 Mike Partelow